aws/aws-cli/awscli/examples/workspaces/describe-workspace-directories.rst

         ]
     }

-For more information, see `Manage directories for WorkSpaces <https://docs.aws.amazon.com/workspaces/latest/adminguide/manage-workspaces-directory.html>`__ in the *Amazon WorkSpaces Administration Guide*.
+For more information, see `Manage directories for WorkSpaces Personal <https://docs.aws.amazon.com/workspaces/latest/adminguide/manage-workspaces-directory.html>`__ in the *Amazon WorkSpaces Administration Guide*.